-- There has been a slight decrease in the percentage of PLIM targets met (73%) across this academic year in comparison to the 2021 - 2022 academic year (76%). - The foundation stage (pre-key stage) demonstrated the largest proportion of targets met (80%) across the year. - 86% of students achieved their Preparation for Adulthood target this year - the largest proportion across all areas. - The percentage of pupil premium students who met or surpassed their targets was 70%
+- There has been a slight increase in the percentage of PLIM targets met (74%) across this academic year in comparison to the 2022 - 2023 academic year (73%). - The foundation stage (pre-key stage) continues to demonstrate the largest proportion of targets met (85%) across the year - a noted increase from the previous year (80%). - 82% of students achieved their Communication and Interaction target this year - the largest proportion across all areas.